This content is presented by AARP New York. It does not reflect the work or opinions of the NBC New York news staff. Visit AARP New York for more.

 - The job is too good to be true—the salary is extremely high or the perks are overly generous.

-- The employer is overly eager to hire, possibly even pressuring the applicant to accept the job.
+- The employer is overly eager to hire, possibly even pressuring you to accept the job.

 - The listing contains misspelled words and bad punctuation.

 Keep in mind that fake jobs can still appear on legitimate job boards.
 To help verify a genuine offer, look for a company website and social media.
-Also make sure to get in touch with someone else from the company to get more information.
+And get in touch with someone else from the company to get more information.

 Latino adults were victimized by grandparent scams more than any other kind, a new AARP survey found.